hans-mayer/blog/_posts/2016-01-03-efratom-lpro-101-adjusting.markdown

 Sun Feb 28 20:27:39 CET 2016

-Yesterday I removed the 1k resistor and replaced by a 5k1 resistor
+Yesterday I removed the 1k resistor and replaced by a 5k1 resistor.
+The situation is much better.

 ![plot_20825.png](/images/plot_20825.png)